 - You should be able to enter

-- (Optional): Instead of just changing the color of your grid from black to white (for example) have each pass through it with the mouse change to a completely random RGB value.
+- (Optional): Instead of just changing the color of a square from black to white (for example), have each pass through with the mouse change it to a completely random RGB value.
 Then try having each pass just add another 10% of black to it so that only after 10 passes is the square completely black.

 - Push your project to GitHub!